 Want to know how to get your tracks in more than just FIFA?
 Our sync team is here to help!
 Submit your music for sync opportunities with us in a way that suits you.
 Or, learn more about sync and how to improve your chances with our new 1-2-1 sync consultations!
 You can also use the Music Gateway platform to find people to collaborate with in our global music industry marketplace.

-All you have to do to get started is simply sign up for a free account.
-You have 14 days to try everything out, no strings attached!
+All you have to do to get started is simply sign up for free!
 What are you waiting for?